-- Client requests sent during the failure and switchover may be lost. - Routing requests sent by the switch during the failure and switchover may be lost. - T-Server does not synchronize interactions that begin before it starts. - Some T-Library events might be duplicated or lost. - Reference IDs from client requests can be lost in events.
+- Client requests sent during the failure and switchover may be lost. - Routing requests sent by the switch during the failure and switchover may be lost. - T-Server does not synchronize interactions that begin before it starts, including incomplete ISCC-related transactions. - Some T-Library events might be duplicated or lost. - Reference IDs from client requests can be lost in events.